allangibson870-ux/TCWT-Total-Coherence-Wave-Theory/README.md

 **Summary**
 Total Coherence Wave Theory (TCWT) proposes that spacetime, matter, and the dark sector emerge from distortions in a global coherent oscillatory background — the Hum.
 Version 1.1.0 introduces the **Saturated Field Equation**, which mathematically resolves gravitational singularities by imposing a physical upper bound on phase-gradient stiffness via the Ω-Cap potential.

+## Call for Collaborators

+TCWT has reached the point where the core framework is defined, but several mathematical components now require expertise beyond my skillset.
+I’m looking for collaborators with strong backgrounds in theoretical or mathematical physics to help formalise the stability analysis, perturbation structure, and scale‑dependent dispersion sector.
+If you’re interested in contributing to the development of the theory, feel free to open an issue or get in touch.

 **Key Advancements**
 - The **Saturated Field Equation** expresses emergent spacetime curvature (R_μν) as the energy-momentum response of the phase field θ(x,t), regulated by the Ω-Cap to prevent infinite densities.
 This yields finite Gaussian Phase-Knots as the fundamental structure of matter.
 - **Non-Singular Gravity**: At the knot core (r < R_crit), the phase gradient |∇θ| saturates and drops effectively to zero, eliminating infinite gravitational pull.
 The classical "event horizon" is replaced by a physical **Saturation Boundary** (r_sat), a finite-gradient surface.